cuthbertLab/music21/CONTRIBUTING.md

 test coverage, don't need issue tickets.)
 A draft pull request can also sometimes help resolve design questions faster.

-If your PR fixes an existing issue, please use a GitHub keyword ("Fixes #NNN") in the body of the PR so that the issue will be closed on merge.
+If your PR fixes an existing issue, please use a GitHub keyword ("Fixes #NNNN") in the body of the PR so that the issue will be closed on merge.

 You can run locally the same tests that GitHub Actions will run.
 Install `pylint`